deployKF/website/content/guides/getting-started.md

     ??? step "Step 3 - Configure Values"

-        deployKF is configured by [centralized values](./values.md) which define the desired state of the platform:
+        deployKF is configured by centralized [values](./values.md) which define the desired state of the platform.

-        - Learn about common configuration tasks in the [:star: __Configure deployKF__ :star:](./configs.md) guide.
+        Learn about common configuration tasks in the [:star: __Configure deployKF__ :star:](./configs.md) guide.
-        - If you use an ArgoCD "management cluster" pattern, see the [off-cluster ArgoCD](./dependencies/argocd.md#can-i-use-an-off-cluster-argocd) guide.

         ---